talw/crisp-compiler/README.md

 pacman is offering a newer version, which isn't compatible with the llvm-haskell bindings.
 You can use the Arch Rollback Machine. http://seblu.net/a/arm/packages/l/llvm/llvm-3.4.1-2-x86_64.pkg.tar.xz
-- Seems superfluous to mention but, you need gcc (GNU's C Compiler).
-Why?
-Because compiling the LLVM modules result in object files.
-Those files are not executable, the gcc linker will set the main function as an entry point appropriately and render the file executable (this should happen automatically from running this compiler).
+- (Might be superfluous but) gcc (GNU's C Compiler), as Compiling the LLVM modules results in object files which will be linked by the gcc linker (it will be invoked implicitly by the Crisp compiler).
 - Although this repository already contains the neccessary primitive functions compiled as llvm-modules, if you wish to recompile them, you'd need clang as they are .c files which should reside as LLVM modules come link-time.